edge-cloud/www.edge-cloud.net/_posts/2019-09-06-dx-gateway-deep-dive.md

 It is important to point out that only data flow between AWS-facing Gateway associations and on-premises facing VIF attachments is possible.
 This is depicted in Figure 5 as green paths.
 Data flow between associated Gateways connected to the same Direct Connect Gateway, is not possible.
 This is depicted in Figure 5 as red path.
 Data flow between multiple VIFs is only possible via the optional [SiteLink](https://aws.amazon.com/blogs/aws/new-site-to-site-connectivity-with-aws-direct-connect-sitelink/) capability.
 This is depicted in Figure 5 as orange path.

-{% include figure image_path="/content/uploads/2019/09/DXGW-DataFlow-SiteLink.png" caption="Figure 5: Permitted data flow (green), data flow with optional SiteLink enabled and not permitted data flow (red) with Direct Connect Gateway." %}
+{% include figure image_path="/content/uploads/2019/09/DXGW-DataFlow-SiteLink.png" caption="Figure 5: Permitted data flow (green), data flow with optional SiteLink enabled (orange) and not permitted data flow (red) with Direct Connect Gateway." %}

 It is important to point out that the red depicted data flow not only includes BGP routing traffic, but also routed traffic.
 Looking at the VIFs facing on-premises, you will not receive BGP route announcements from the Direct Connect Gateway that were originated by one of the other VIFs.
 But even attempting to place a static route towards the Direct Connect for traffic from one VIF to another will fail.